 When determining the issue price, an initial sales charge is added to the net asset value per unit.
-Information on the amount of the initial sales charge that is levied can be found in the table below.
+The maximum initial sales charge is 5% of the net asset value per unit.
+The Company is free to charge a lower initial sales charge, or no initial sales charge at all.